 Posted in NFL, sports, Sports History

-Tagged 1946, 1955, 1968, african american, america, Bill Willis, black, canton, cleveland browns, color barrier, first, first players, football, full back, hall of fame, jim brown, Kenny Washington, los angeles rams, Marion Motley, nevada, ohio, power back, Woody Strode
+Tagged african american, america, Bill Willis, black, canton, cleveland browns, color barrier, first, first players, football, full back, hall of fame, jim brown, Kenny Washington, los angeles rams, Marion Motley, nevada, ohio, power back, teams, were, what team, who, Woody Strode

 The basketball competition at the 2012 London Olympics began today.
 The US team came into this Olympics with high expectations.
 This years Team USA has been compared to the great 1992 “Dream Team”.
 Team USA took to the court against Tony Parker and the French team.
 The game tipped off at 2:30pm local time in London, England.